csqsiew/swosw-backup-app/readme.md

 ## Motivation

 Original site for collecting singlish associations (https://singlishwords.nus.edu.sg/) might not be sustainable.
-This serves as a "poor man's" back up so that data collection can continue.
+This serves as a "poor man's" version so that data collection can continue into the future.
+The current version (Feb 2025) is currently used to collect data from the general public.

 ## Libraries needed